meditationstuff/protocol_1/index.md

 * Fighting that the entire world is just this here and now
 * Problems with keeping track of fantasy places in same manner as “real” places
 * effective "arbitrariness" vs "rigid ego"
+* (concern of absence or lack or missing something being a presence as such which now or eventually, directly or indirectly can be engaged with, etc.)
+* not exactly re \[...]: concern about lack or self-harm is a phenomenological presence as such which can [not always immediately] be interacted with directly or or indirectly. sovereignity-in-interdependence

 end "misc pith"